 wal_writer_delay, because the WAL writer tries to optimize performance by writing whole pages to disk at a time when the database is very busy.

-Streaming replication: The master server streams WAL updates to the standby as they come in.
-This method is asynchronous, which means that there is a slight delay between a transaction that has been committed in the primary/master and the same transaction taking effect in the standby.
+Streaming replication: The primary server streams WAL updates to the standby as they come in.
+This method is asynchronous, which means that there is a slight delay between a transaction that has been committed in the primary and the same transaction taking effect in the standby.

-Cascading replication: A standby server receives updates from the primary/master, and then communicates those updates to other standby servers.
-This method helps reduce the number of direct connections to the primary/master.
+Cascading replication: A standby server receives updates from the primary, and then communicates those updates to other standby servers.
+This method helps reduce the number of direct connections to the primary.
 This method of replication is also asynchronous.

-Synchronous replication: Available in PostgreSQL version 9.1+, this is the only method that ensures that every transaction on the primary/master is written to each standby server’s WAL, and written to disk, before the transaction can be considered “committed.”
-This is slower than the asynchronous methods, but it is the only method that ensures that data is always consistent across the primary/master and all standby servers, even in the event that the primary/master server crashes.
+Synchronous replication: Available in PostgreSQL version 9.1+, this is the only method that ensures that every transaction on the primary is written to each standby server’s WAL, and written to disk, before the transaction can be considered “committed.”
+This is slower than the asynchronous methods, but it is the only method that ensures that data is always consistent across the primary and all standby servers, even in the event that the primary server crashes.